Prince George, British Columbia: Climate

-The area has a humid continental climate (Köppen climate classification Dfb), but is very close to (and once had) a subarctic climate (Dfc) as May and September averages are both close to the 10 C threshold.
+The area has a humid continental climate (Köppen climate classification Dfb, Trewartha Dclo), but is close to (and once had) a subarctic climate (Dfc) as May and September averages are both close to the 10 C threshold.
 Winters are milder than the latitude and elevation might suggest: the January average is -9.6 C, and there are an average of 38 days from December to February where the high reaches or surpasses freezing.
 Winter months in which Pacific air masses dominate may thaw on a majority of days, as in January 2006 when the mean daily maximum temperature was 1.5 C. On the other hand, Arctic air masses can settle over the city for weeks at a time; in rare cases, such as January 1950, the temperature stays well below freezing over a whole calendar month.
 Summer days are warm, with a July high of 23.1 C, but lows are often cool, with monthly lows averaging below 10 C. The transition between winter and summer, however, is short.
 There is some precipitation year-round, but February to April is the driest period.
 At the airport snow averages 205.1 cm each year and is heaviest in December and January, usually, but not always, falling between October and May.